How does voluntary admission work?

 Examples of what you might want to bring are: pyjamas, a dressing gown, slippers, toiletries (tooth brush, razor and foam).
 Bring only what you really need.
 Leave all valuables at home as the hospital cannot take responsibility for your personal belongings.

-Your key nurse will go through your personal belongings when you are admitted to make sure that there are no hidden risks to you or anybody on the unit.
+Your team nurse will go through your personal belongings when you are admitted to make sure that there are no hidden risks to you or anybody on the unit.
 As safety is a primary concern certain items might be kept with nurses.
-These items include belts, razors (or any items that could be used to harm yourself or others).
+These items include belts, razors (or any items that could be used to harm yourself or other patients.

 Can I leave when I want?